If you’re like me, you can hear it too.

 This past weekend, one of the women in The Creative Sisterhood shared that she had spent part of her day off creatively dabbling, and one of the things she made was this beautiful Autumn Bucket List.

 Everyone in The Creative Sisterhood (myself including) became obsessed.
-It was like something deep within all of us clicked on and the desire to creatively set intentions for the upcoming autumn season felt like a
+It was like something deep within all of us clicked on and the desire to creatively set intentions for the upcoming autumn season felt like a full on YES!

 Here's another one from a sister in The Creative Sisterhood: